vius-dev/poster/0003_SKELETON_PROMPT.md

 * Server reconciliation & idempotency
 * Correctness locks that **cannot be bypassed by UI or network**

-❗This phase **does not** add new features.
+❗This phase **does not** add 1 new feature "LAUGH".
-It hardens what already exists.
+It also hardens what already exists.

 ---